nyc-fiery-skippers-2016/phase-0/week-2/design-reflections.md

 User experience design focuses on the user.
 It's not just about making cool stuff and impressing a client.
 Design that's user-friendly, literally.
 UX is valuable because it ensures things can be accessed in myriad ways by people with physical and/or environmental limitations.
 It takes into account users with limited access to broadband, using outdated mobile devices, etc. UX helps keep the world-wide web more wordly, and broadens markets.

 Which parts of the challenge did you find tedious?
 Uploading the photo of my site-map to my computer.
 I couldn't get my Airdrop to work, and still not sure why!
-Also, I'm having a hard time at the moment figuring out how to get this thing to git.
+I had a hard time figuring out how to synch and push to GitHub repo.
+My image isn't showing up in the reflection.
+It says Alt text, and when I click on it, it opens to a 404 error page.